Self-Supervised Learning of Graph Neural Networks: A Unified Review

-Instead of the labels obtained from input graphs, the prediction targets in self-training methods are pseudo-labels obtained from the prediction in a previous stage or even randomly assigned.
+Instead of the labels obtained from input graphs, the prediction targets in self-training methods are pseudo-labels obtained from the prediction in a previous stage utilizing a small portion of labeled data~\cite{yang2020rethinking} or even randomly initialized.
 The self-trained graph neural networks can be either applied under a semi-supervised setting or further fine-tuned for downstream tasks.
 We consider the node-level classification for an instance.

 Under the node-level semi-supervised setting, the \textbf{multi-stage self-training}~\cite{li2018deeper} is proposed to utilize the labeled nodes to guide the training on unlabeled nodes.
 Concretely, given both the labeled node set and unlabeled node set, the graph neural network is first trained on the labeled set.
 After the training, it performs prediction on the unlabeled set and the predicted labels with high confidence are considered as the pseudo-labels and moved to the labeled node set.
 Then a fresh graph neural network is trained on the updated labeled set and the above operations are performed multiple times.